Skip to main content

 If you have been admitted to the Justice and Public Safety (online part-time) program at the University but are unable to begin your studies in the fall, you may request to defer your offer under extenuating circumstances.
 You must first accept your offer of admission.
 For further instructions, please read the "After Accepting" section.

-Make a financial plan for your degree studies
+Make a financial plan for your education

 We offer entrance scholarships to our Justice and Public Safety applicants, and have staff and resources available to help you manage the cost of tuition.